Karnataka sovereignty row: Congress dubs BJP charge 'fakery and falsehood', accuses it of denigrating state's 'swabhimaan' | Politics

 - India

-On the last day of campaign for the May 10 assembly elections in Karnataka, Congress general secretary in-charge of the state Randeep Surjewala said Prime Minister Narendra Modi should answer on corruption charges against his party's government and added excuses cannot be the refuge of BJP in this election.
+On the last day of campaign for the May 10 assembly elections in Karnataka, Congress general secretary in-charge of the state Randeep Surjewala said Prime Minister Narendra Modi should speak out on corruption charges against his party's government and added excuses cannot be the refuge of BJP in this election.

 ''The desperation of Prime Minister Modi and the BJP is glaring as they seek to clutch at straws for want of a narrative in Karnataka.
-We reject the fakery and falsehood being perpetuated by PM as he refuses to answer a single question on why BJP is denigrating the 'swabhimaan' of Karnataka,'' the Congress leader said in a statement.
+We reject the fakery and falsehood being perpetuated by PM as he refuses to answer a single question on why BJP is denigrating the 'swabhimaan' of Karnataka,'' the Congress leader said when asked about the BJP's charge on ''sovereignty'' remark.

 He said the prime minister should answer why the BJP-Shiv Sena government of Maharashtra has extended its schemes to 865 villages in Karnataka.